gitter-badger/NetherPortal/README.md

 NetherPortal
 ============

-PocketMine-MP Web Interface and more... - PocketMine-MP Веб Интерфейс и другое...
+PocketMine-MP Web Interface and more...

-During development can be observed here: skypllex.ru - За разработкой можно наблюдать, тут: skypllex.ru
+During development can be observed here: skypllex.ru

-List of changes - Список изменений
+List of changes

-- [x] engine frame - каркас движка
+- [x] engine frame
-- [ ] authorization and registration - aвторизация и регистрация
-- [ ] admin-panel - админ-панель
-- [ ] бан-лист